Mabl announces $20 million Series B to bring automated QA to enterprise customers

 They saw development and testing teams spending too much time simply maintaining the testing regimen, and they believed with machine learning they could help automate the QA process and deliver it in the form of a cloud service, allowing testing to keep up.

 Instead of looking at the code level, Mabl looks at your website or service and alerts you to errors like increased load time, broken links or other problems, and displays the results in a dashboard.
-When it finds an issue, it flags the step in the process where the problem occured and sends a screenshot to the test or development team where they can analyze it and fix it if needed.
+When it finds an issue, it flags the step in the process where the problem occurred and sends a screenshot to the test or development team where they can analyze it and fix it if needed.

 They launched in Beta last February and went GA in May.
 Since then, they were pleasantly surprised to find that larger companies were interested in their service and they knew they needed to beef up the base product to appeal to these customers.